apache/brooklyn-server/utils/common/src/main/java/org/apache/brooklyn/util/yoml/sketch.md

   # applies any listed unset "default keys" to the given default values,
   # for every map entry in a list
-  # here this essentially makes `explicit-field` the default type
+  # here this essentially makes `top-level-field` the default type
   - type: apply-defaults-in-list
     default:
-      type: explicit-field
+      type: top-level-field
 ```

 ### Accepting maps, including generics